sitegeist/Sitegeist.Neos.BestPractices/README.md

 ### Fusion

-1. Presentation and Integration SHOULD be handled seperately in different folder.
+1. Presentation and Integration SHOULD be handled seperately in different folders.

 2. Integration components MUST NOT contain markup.